Sanix-Darker/gitrowspack-api/README.md

 ![screen](./screen.gif)

-## Disclaimers
+## DISCLAIMERS

-This project is for certain usecases... the github API cache is HUGE, like 4/5mins, so this is not a realtime stuff, you can used in your project... but it does the job... and well !
+This project is for certain usecases... the github API cache is HUGE, like 4/5mins, so this it's not a realtime stuff, you can use in your project.
+But it does the job for data that is not going to change MORE often!

-**This is a node-rest-api project inspired from an amazing npm package [gitrows](https://www.npmjs.com/package/gitrows) made by [Nicolas-Zimmer](https://github.com/nicolaszimmer) long time ago !**
+**This is a node-rest-api service inspired from an amazing npm package [gitrows](https://www.npmjs.com/package/gitrows) made by [Nicolas-Zimmer](https://github.com/nicolaszimmer) long time ago !**

-**__With a lot of improvements and bugs fixes (due to github api changes) !__**
+- **__With Code improvements and some bugs fixes (due to github/gitlab api changes) !__**
+- **__With CI and running tests to ensure we have everything working on new releases !__**

-## Requirements
+## REQUIREMENTS
-#### For prod
-- Docker

-#### For Dev
-- node/npm (see the package.json for libs)
+- node/npm (see the package.json for deps...)
-- Docker (optionnal)
+- DOCKER (optionnal)

-## Features
-Transform your github repo into a NoSQl database

-## How to set up

-First, you need to create a repository in your github/gitlab profile, you can call it 'data' or whatever... but keep in mind that, each directory in your project will be a 'database' and inside there will be an 'o.json' file that will represent your collection !

-Second, you just have to follow those instructions
+## HOW TO SET UP

+- Create a repository in your _github/gitlab_ profile, you can call it *'data'* for example(see mine here : https://github.com/sanix-Darker/data).
+- Each directory in your project will be a *'database'* and inside, each *.json, *.csv, *.yaml is a database collection.

+- Follow those steps:
 ```bash
 cd to/a/random/dir
 # get the environment sample file: